vgaonkar/PhotoPicker/README.md

 PhotoPicker
 ===========

-This is a very basic app for the iPhone which demonstrates the use of the collection view and picker view.
+This is a very basic app for the iPhone which demonstrates the use of collection view and picker view.

 ###Screenshots: